-While anti-poaching measures have improved the overall protection of the park, poaching and illegal fishing continue to be the main threats largely due to the rise of the meat and fish trade occurring in nearby urban centres.
-Over the year, the law enforcement team, made up of 18 Wildlife Police Officers and 46 community scouts, conducted an impressive 7,843 patrol man-days resulting in 597 kg of bushmeat seized, 251 snares removed and 245 illegal fishing nets by 10 guards destroyed.
+An endangered shoebill which was protected by the community guards in Bangweulu. © Morgan Trimble meat and fish trade occurring in nearby urban centres.
+Over the year, the law enforcement team, made up of 18 Wildlife Police Officers and 46 community scouts, conducted an impressive 7,843 patrol man-days resulting in 597 kg of bushmeat seized, 251 snares removed and 245 illegal fishing nets destroyed.
 Overall, 82 arrests were made, with 68 convictions including several notorious poachers in the area.
 Four new horses were added to the equine anti-poaching unit, increasing patrol coverage and effectiveness.
 Five rangers underwent Basic Field Ranger training while three rangers completed the Advanced Tactical Training course.